22 Top-Rated Beaches in California

 9. Pismo State Beach

 Popular among surfers and sand volleyball players, Pismo Beach exudes fun-loving vacation vibes during the summertime.
-The downtown caters to the crowds of visitors with its many hotels, casual restaurants, café, and surf shops.
+The downtown caters to the crowds of visitors with its many hotels, casual restaurants, cafés, and surf shops.

 Pismo State Beach comprises a three-mile stretch of coastline in Central California, with multiple beach areas, including a section of sand dunes.
 This expansive stretch of sandy beach provides welcome space for relaxation and recreational activities.
 From sunbathing and sailing to bird-watching and building sandcastles, there's something for everyone.

-The beach has a long pier, which is used for ocean fishing.
+Among the top tourist attractions of Pismo Beach is its long pier, which is used for ocean fishing.
 Picnic tables on the pier provide views of the sea and the beach.
 Other facilities include a boardwalk, public restrooms, and campgrounds.
 Lifeguards are on duty during the high season.

 Accommodation: Best Hotels in Pismo Beach, CA